wagyourtail/Konig/software-enginnering-bs/language-spec-revisions/language-spec-sds-1.0.md

-the inputs and outputs tags are optional, and contain info about where the inputs and outputs are. there are 12 sections for the inputs and outputs, each side with left, center and right alignment. there is also an optional <skip> tag which will leave a blank space with the same width as an input.
+the inputs and outputs tags are optional, and contain info about where the inputs and outputs are. there are 12 sections for the inputs and outputs, each side with left, center and right alignment. there is also an optional <skip> tag which will leave a blank space with the same width as an input. each input/output name must be unique in order to allow the wires to specify which input it is actually connected to without having to rely on the x/y positions to be completely to-standard and accurate.

 ### image